7 Attitudes That Will Kill Your Gratitude

 My Testimony – From New Age to Christianity: My Path to Redemption

-I was born and raised in London, England, in a non-religious and dysfunctional home.
+I was born and raised in London, England, into a non-religious and a seriously dysfunctional home.
+Growing up in that environment, I developed a distorted view of life and relationships.
 From an early age, I had always wanted to travel and experience the world.
-I had a distorted view of life and relationships.
-I believed that all paths led to God, no matter the religion and it was just a personal choice of how you got there.
+I believed that all paths led to God, no matter the religion, and that it was simply a personal choice of how you got there.
 This belief eventually drew me to the New Age movement, which seemed to promise purpose, healing, and truth.

 I became deeply involved in practices such as astrology, tarot cards, yoga, and spiritualist teachings.
 I believed in reincarnation, studied past life regression, and even qualified as a life coach, thinking I was helping others.
-But in reality, I was the one who was deeply unfulfilled.
-I was running wild—partying, clubbing, drinking, shopping—consumed by the image beast.
+But in reality, I was the one who was deeply unfulfilled and running wild.
 I was careless and reckless in my behaviour, mixing with the wrong crowds.
-On the inside, I was lost, restless, and wounded, masking my pain with reckless behaviour and materialism, chasing after an image of success.
+On the inside, I was lost, restless, and wounded, masking my pain by chasing after the things society deems as success.
 Yet, no matter what I did, the emptiness in my heart wouldn’t go away.

 Eventually, I hit rock bottom, and my life came crashing down.
 It descended into chaos—work, relationships, every area of my life fell apart.
 I became overwhelmed with hopelessness, depression, and despair, feeling like there was no way out.
 I began having suicidal thoughts, and in a very dark moment, I began contemplating ending my life.
-But instead, I found myself crying out for help.
-Unknowingly, I was reaching out to the One who had been waiting for me.
+At the time, I was staying with my grandmother, who had been praying for me and giving me Bible verses to read.
+Her prayers had planted seeds in my heart, and I began searching for answers.

 That night, Jesus the Christ met me in my brokenness.
 A warm presence of love and peace flooded my room, and I just knew it was Him.
 I didn’t need to be told He was the Son of God—I knew.
 Psalm 34:18 says, “The LORD is close to the brokenhearted and saves those who are crushed in spirit.”
 The truth of that verse came alive for me that night.